CHEM 2530 - Environmental & Analytical Chemistry II

-Course Code CHEM 2530 Course Environmental & Analytical Chemistry II Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7.5 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 1100 & CHEM 1200 or CHEM 1101, CHEM 1201 & CHEM 1312.
-Other students may apply to Head of Chemistry for exemption Course Description Chemical analysis ?both quantitation and speciation ?is one of the most valuable employment skills carried by trained chemists.
+Course Code CHEM 2530 Course Environmental & Analytical Chemistry II Coordinating Unit Chemistry Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7.5 hours per week Available for Study Abroad and Exchange Y Prerequisites CHEM 1100 & CHEM 1200 or CHEM 1101, CHEM 1201 & CHEM 1312.
+Other students may apply to Head of Chemistry for exemption Course Description Chemical analysis - both quantitation and speciation - is one of the most valuable employment skills carried by trained chemists.
 This course aims to equip students with a working knowledge and practical skill set for professional analytical chemistry and its application to a number of environmental systems and industrial applications.
 Students will be trained in techniques used by professional chemists to determine chemical composition and analyse for trace compounds, central to the environmental systems that are covered.
 The fundamentals of analytical rigour will be addressed and developed through both theory and practical application.

 The course will establish a sound understanding of the chemistry of the biosphere and the impact of natural and human induced events on local and global environments.
 The atmospheric, terrestrial, riverine and oceanic chemical compositions and their interactions to produce climate and other environmental variations are examined.

 Course Coordinator: Professor Hugh HarrisProf Hugh Harris (firstname.lastname@example.org) for all components